JerryFleming/PyDoc/library/pickletools.rst

 .. function:: genops(pickle)

-   Provides an :term:`iterator` over all of the opcodes in a pickle, returning a sequence of ``(opcode, arg, pos)`` triples.  *opcode* is an instance of an :class:`OpcodeInfo` class; *arg* is the decoded value, as a Python object, of the opcode's argument; *pos* is the position at which this opcode is located.
+   Provides an :term:`迭代器` over all of the opcodes in a pickle, returning a sequence of ``(opcode, arg, pos)`` triples.  *opcode* is an instance of an :class:`OpcodeInfo` class; *arg* is the decoded value, as a Python object, of the opcode's argument; *pos* is the position at which this opcode is located.